Ever wonder who owns whom? Or what happened to your favorite brand of yesterday? Maybe this page will help. Additions and corrections welcome!

 THERMOPRODUCTS: Indiana manufacturer of ThermoPride brand furnaces & air condtioners, now owned by Burnham Holdings

-TRANE: The Trane Company purchased GE's climate control division in 1982.
+TRANE: Started in 1913, the Trane Company purchased GE's climate control division in 1982.
 Trane was purchased by American-Standard in 1984.
-In 2007 American Standard spun off non HVAC lines and will be changing the corporate name to Trane.
+In 2007 American Standard spun off non HVAC lines changed the corporate name to Trane.
 Now owned by Ireland based Ingersoll Rand.

 TORRIDHEET: Last sold in 1972.